namitasathish/IPL-Winner-Prediction/README.md

 # IPL-Winner-Prediction

-This ML project predictS the winner of an IPL match based on match context such as the teams, venue, toss details, and more.
+This ML project predicts the winner of an IPL match based on match context such as the teams, venue, toss details, and more.

 The system is trained on real IPL match data and enables users to interactively select match conditions to receive winner predictions with a confidence score.